 World Population Day is a United Nations observance, commemorated every year on July 11.
 The day was created with the intention of raising awareness and attention to population issues around the globe, such as gender equality, human rights, maternal health, poverty, and family planning.

-Population issues are very disproportionate, and affect those in developing countries much more than those in rich, developed countries.
+Population issues are very disproportionate and affect those in developing countries much more than those in rich, developed countries.

 Why World Population Day is Important

-Overpopulation can be caused by an uncontrolled birth rate, an increase in immigration and a decline in mortality.
+Overpopulation can be caused by an uncontrolled birth rate, increased immigration, and declining mortality rates.
 If the population rises to a number that is too unsustainable for the planet this could result in global warming, ecological collapse, and a depletion of resources that could cause mass starvation.

 Every year, it is estimated that the world's population grows by 83 million people, and at the same time, life expectancy keeps growing, due to the developments in health care.